CALM DOWN CORNER TO THE RESCUE!

 11. CONSIDER WHAT SIZE AND SET-UP WORKS BEST FOR YOUR SPACE

-12. TALK ABOUT THE CALM CORNER AS BEING A SAFE SAFE WHERE ALL FEELINGS ARE WELCOME
+12. TALK ABOUT THE CALM CORNER AS BEING A SAFE SPACE WHERE ALL FEELINGS ARE WELCOME

 Lastly, the most important characteristic of how to create a Calm Corner is that your child or students feel safe and supported, and that it is is a space free of shame and judgement